 (3) Everything done under a direction under this section shall be as good and effectual for all purposes and against all persons whomsoever as if done by the incumbent.

+[Section 107 amended by No. 39 of 2010 s.
+67.]

+108A.
+Delegation by Minister

+(1) The Minister may delegate to any person any power or duty of the Minister under another provision of this Act.

+(2) A delegation under this section must be in writing signed by the Minister.

+(3) A person to whom a power or duty is delegated in accordance with this section cannot delegate that power or duty.

+(4) A person exercising or performing a power or duty that has been delegated to the person in accordance with this section is taken to do so in accordance with the terms of the delegation unless the contrary is shown.

+(5) Nothing in this section limits the ability of the Minister to perform a function through an officer or agent.

+[Section 108A inserted by No. 39 of 2010 s.
+60.]

 108. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act, and, in particular, for —